xivsync/ellisontechnologies/web/themes/custom/ellison/README.md

 - Drupal Syntax Highlighting
 - Tailwind CSS IntelliSense

+## Development workflow (assumes 1 developer working at a time)

+Please note that the `master` branch always goes from Dev to Test to Live.
+Database changes always go from Live to Test and Dev.
+You can not push database changes from a lower environment to Live.

+- `git fetch origin` then `git pull` the `master` branch (at this time ellisontechnolgies does not use Multidev environments)
+- update Test and Dev with Live databases
+- download the most recent backup of the Live environment and `ddev import-db --src=ellisontechnologies_dev_2023-08-22T16-12-11_UTC_database.sql`
+- `ddev cex` will export all the Live configs which should overwrite all your local configs
+- commit changes to `master`
+- when ready `git push`
+- DO NOT USE SMTP to make changes to the code
+- Test on Dev environment
+- When ready merge to Test
+- Now have the client UAT on Test
+- When ready merge to Production

 ## Get ellisiontechnolgies repo from Pantheon

 This process requires Composer version 2.2 and uses Pantheon's current PHP 8.1 version.